Railways in

 remain as tourist operations.

-Sweden has international rail connections with Norway, and with Finland
+Sweden has international rail connections with Norway, and with

-via a dual gauge bridge (1435/1520mm) over the River Tornio, the latter now
+Finland via a dual gauge bridge (1435/1520mm) over the River Tornio,

-with the rest of Western Europe for the first time.
+rail connection with the rest of Western Europe for the first time.

 Main line passenger and freight services are provided by various